Dark Sky alternatives for Android weather watchers

 AccuWeather

 Anyone who ever watched cable TV or listened to the radio is probably familiar with AccuWeather, which has been used by many stations for their forecasts.
 According to its website, it collects its own data using a combination of meteorologists, a global forecast engine, and other sources.
-The app has a reasonably clean interface, although the data was a bit too sparse for my taste.
-The front page gives you just the facts — the current weather, including humidity, wind speed and UV index, and a general idea of tomorrow’s weather; you can click on the “more details” links to get to the nitty-gritty.
-You are also invited to get notifications for cold or wet weather.
-A news section offers videos on the latest weather-related disasters.
+The app was recently redesigned with an attractive interface that offers immediate access to the current actual and “RealFeel” temperatures, along with alerts for any weather events in the next 60 minutes.
+You can also see forecasts on an hourly and daily basis, along with current radar, using tabs at the bottom of the screen.
+A news section, accesses via an icon at the top-right corner, offers videos on the latest weather-related disasters.

-Price: Free with ads or $3.99 for no ads and an additional 10 days of forecasts.
+Price: Free with ads or $8.99 annually for no ads, weather alerts, and live forecast radar.

 Permissions requested: storage, microphone, photos / media / files, location, Wi-Fi connection information, others (receive data from internet, disable your screen lock, prevent device from sleeping, draw over other apps, run at startup, access Bluetooth settings, full network access, read Google service configuration, change system display settings, Google Play license check, pair with Bluetooth devices, view network connections, control vibration, connect and disconnect from Wi-Fi).